 For all her sway among the gods, Velka was still the heresy to Lloyd’s orthodoxy, total antitheses.
 One can only imagine the friction generated from their oppugnant dispositions over the years, Lloyd’s sheer frustration over the Goddess of Sin’s continued independent streak.
 If he was given a good enough reason to, he would have almost certainly treated the maverick like the rest.
 In truth, it may not have been very long after the events of DS1 before Lloyd used this opportunity with Arstor to erode Velka’s influence.
 After all, if she couldn’t keep her house in order, it was only fair that he step up the Way of White’s presence in her territory where there was none, at least expressed, before.
 That was a dangerous position for a goddess of her nature to be in, in many ways.
 But as the gods’ ostensible ally, she had no means to fight such an infringement upon her domain — directly.

-How convenient that just as faith in Velka was on the decline and potentially about to face real repercussions, Gwyndolin finally made a stand and cut off Lloyd’s support at the knees.
+How convenient that just as Velka was about to face real repercussions, Gwyndolin finally made a stand and cut off Lloyd’s support at the knees.
 And then right on cue, another goddess appeared in Carim to quickly replace the witch, a God of Tears who Dark Souls II (DS2) implied to simply be her alter ego.
 In fact, Caitha’s administration of Carim has only strengthened that suspicion.
 Knowing how to make Arstor’s ominous bite rings is taboo, yet clergy and clergy alone produce them freely.
 Caitha’s Chime is perversely prohibited to all but a small number of clerics even in Carim, all because its Archbishop wants to hide the fact that their god’s divine protection makes the holy bell scale with intelligence and compatible with Dark miracles.
 This far outclasses any corruption that Lloyd permitted.
 Caitha isn’t as pure as publicly portrayed.
 Indeed, tears may be beautiful when death approaches as the Tearstone ring descriptions claim, but the question remains: to who?
 The person dying, or the person watching the mutual suffering?

 Holy bell that received the divine protection of the goddess Quato.
 Only a few clergymen possess it even in Carim.